scottbedard/twister/README.md

 #### `stickers`

-Get all stickers effected by a turn.
+Get stickers affected by a turn.
+If no turn notation is provided, all stickers will be returned.

 ```js
 const stickers = puzzle.stickers('R')